-• The regulators are encouraged to ask the Applicant to provide a full ERA of the life cycle of MON87427xMON89034xNK603 from being planted in the field and through the cultivation process, harvesting, transportation, processing, and as waste.
+• The regulators are encouraged to ask the Applicant to provide a full ERA of the life cycle of MON87427xMON89034x1507xMON88017x59122, i.e. from being planted in the field and through the cultivation process, harvesting, transportation, processing, and as waste.
+Specifically, more information on herbicide regime and residues should be included.